Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 on NFL, more

 QB Bryce Young, Carolina Panthers, 17.5 pass completions - More (1.66x)

-Young has completed 18 or more passes in three of his four career games against the Falcons.
+Young has played well against the Atlanta Falcons.
+In fact, he has completed 18 or more passes in three of his four career games against the Falcons.
 In a 27-22 loss to the Arizona Cardinals on Sept.
 14, he completed 35 of 55 passes for 328 yards and three touchdowns.
 Pick it at Sleeper:

 QB Baker Mayfield, Tampa Bay Buccaneers, 217.5 passing yards - More (1.78x)